-Swallow! that on rapid wing

-Sweep'st along in sportive ring,

-Now here, now there, now low, now high,

-Chasing keen the painted fly;-

-Could I skim away with thee

-Over land and over sea,

-What streams would flow, what cities rise,

-What landscapes dance before mine eyes!

-First from England's southern shore

-'Gross the channel we would soar,

-And our vent'rous course advance

-To the lively plains of France;
+SWALLOW ! that on rapid wing Sweep'st along in sportive ring, Now here, now there, now low, now high, Chasing keen the painted fly; - Could I skim away with thee Over land and over sea, What streams would flow, what cities rise, What landscapes dance before mine eyes !
+First from England's southern shore 'Cross the channel we would soar, And our vent'rous course advance To the plains of sprightly France; Sport among the feather'd choir On the verdant banks of Loire; Skim Garonne's majestic tide, Where Bourdeaux adorns his side; Cross the towering Pyrenees, 'Mid myrtle groves and orange trees ; Enter then the wild domain Where wolves prowl round the flocks of Spain,